“Easy reading is damned hard writing.”

 Speaker | Storyteller | Jargon Slayer

-Emily has made a career out of transforming insincere, self-congratulatory marketing content into honest, authentic stories.
+Emily has made a career out of transforming insincere, self-congratulatory marketing content into straightforward, authentic stories.
 She believes if it isn’t trust-based, it isn’t marketing.
-Emily brings more than 15 years experience to her work including successes that contributed to revenue growth and community engagement – and failures that have been justifiably trolled by audiences with keen jargon detectors.
+Emily brings more than 18 years experience to her work including successes that contributed to revenue growth and community engagement — and failures that have been justifiably trolled by audiences with keen jargon detectors.

 Emily received her M.A. in Public Administration (2011) and her B.A. in Journalism (2004) from Georgia State University.

-Since 2016, Emily has been a part of the Anti-Defamation League-Southeast’s leadership development committees, and in 2021, she joined the region’s Board of Directors.
-She is also an inaugural member of the nonprofit’s Glass Leadership Institute Alumni Advisory Board, where regional members work together to create and share programs that mobilize the entire GLI alumni network in the fight against hate.
+Since 2016, Emily has served on leadership development committees for the Anti-Defamation League–Southeast and joined the region’s Board of Directors in 2021.
+She was also an inaugural member of the nonprofit’s Glass Leadership Institute Alumni Advisory Board, collaborating with regional leaders to create programs that mobilize alumni in the fight against hate.

-Emily spends her free time writing, defending the Oxford comma, and hanging around with friends and family.
-You can usually find her exploring the outdoors (trying out new hiking trails and restaurant patios).
-She currently resides in Georgia with her husband, Mark, their son, Lucas, and their mini schnauzer, Scout.
+Emily spends her free time with friends and family, exploring the outdoors, and writing about context and critical thinking in the Digital Age on her personal blog, Ranty Em.
+She lives in Georgia with her husband, Mark, their son, Lucas, and their mini goldendoodle, Penny.